 - Information that can be used to identify a person, including confidential information about that person, business information, and confidential corporate information, is restricted to authorised users only

-All consultants, volunteers and trustees working with KCSN are to be made aware of Information Governance so that an assurance can be provided that they understand the policy.
+- All consultants, contractors, volunteers and trustees working with KCSN are to be made aware of the Information Governance Policy so that an assurance can be provided that they understand the policy.

 Roles and responsibilities

 A member of the Board of Trustees will be appointed to have overall responsibility for the information governance within KCSN, and advise the board on the effectiveness of information risk management across the organisation.
-This person will also act as the Data Protection Officer and be responsible for ensuring consultants and volunteers working for KCSN comply with the requirements of the Data Protection Act (1988) and other mandatory national standards and processes.
+This person will also act as the Data Protection Officer and be responsible for ensuring consultants, contractors and volunteers working for KCSN comply with the requirements of the Data Protection Act 2018 and other mandatory national standards and processes.

-All consultants, volunteers and trustees operating on behalf of KCSN are required to comply with the guidelines of the Data Protection Act (1988) when dealing with sensitive personal data, and the requirements of the KCSN Information Governance policy.
+All consultants, contractors, volunteers, and trustees operating on behalf of KCSN are required to comply with the guidelines of the Data Protection Act 2018 when dealing with sensitive personal data, and the requirements of the KCSN Information Governance Policy.
 They are responsible for protecting the integrity, security and confidentiality of personal data/information (both manual and electronic), and to ensure that any personal information gathered in the course of their work is only used for the stated purpose of gathering the information and kept secure.

 An external IT consultancy will provide robust security measures to adequately support the KCSN server holding all personal data/information.
 The IT consultancy will also be responsible for anonymisation and pseudonymisation of personal data for transfer to external organisations for data management, analysis and reporting.
 The IT consultancy will provide assurances to the Board of Trustees, including the processes used for anonymisation and pseudonymisation of personal data.

-- Establish and maintain policies and procedures to ensure compliance with the Data Protection Act, the Common Law Duty of Confidentiality, and any other legislation that is relevant to the processing of personal information
+- Establish and maintain policies and procedures to ensure compliance with the Data Protection Act 2018, the Common Law Duty of Confidentiality, and any other legislation that is relevant to the processing of personal information

 - Recognise the need for an appropriate balance between openness and confidentiality in the management and use of information